Over time we've recieved many of the same questions via email or social

 When does the site typically update with new data each week?

-Most content on the website will be updated by Monday morning of each week.
-The Scratch
+(Updated Feb 15, 2023).
+Most free content on the website will be

 What are your data sources?